webclinic017/Great_Merchant/README.md

 An attempt at algorithmic investment using Zerodha's KiteConnect API.
 The odd repository name is because I've been playing a good amount of Civilization 5 lately.

-The LIVE Deployment has given me 33% returns per quarter since March 2020.
+The LIVE Deployment has given me 33% return on investment per quarter since March 2020.